awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

 **Important**
 The cipher list shown here is just one of many possible lists\.
 For instance, you might want to optimize a list for speed rather than forward secrecy\.
 If you anticipate a need to support older clients, you can allow the DES\-CBC3\-SHA cipher suite\.
 Finally, each update to OpenSSL introduces new ciphers and removes support for old ones\.
 Keep your EC2 Amazon Linux 2 instance up\-to\-date, watch for security announcements from [OpenSSL](https://www.openssl.org/), and be alert to reports of new security exploits in the technical press\.
-For more information, see [Predefined SSL Security Policies for Elastic Load Balancing](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide//elb-security-policy-table.html) in the *Elastic Load Balancing User Guide*\.
+For more information, see [Predefined SSL Security Policies for Elastic Load Balancing](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-security-policy-table.html) in the *User Guide for Classic Load Balancers*\.

    Finally, uncomment the following line by removing the "\#":